OWASP/owasp-summit-2017/Working-Sessions/Project-Summit/Owasp-Top-10-2017.md

 - What is the impact for companies and tool vendors?
 - What is the best way to use this new version?
 - List areas where the Top 10 should be used, and explicitly list where it shouldn't

-- ....
-What else should it be covered in these Working Session?....
+- _....
+What else should it be covered in this Working Session?...._

 ## Who